-This Maple Glazed Pork Loin made in the air fryer is moist and delicious with sweet and savory flavors in the maple glaze.
-Easy to make and ready in a little more than an hour, this recipe is sure to be a regular on your table!
+This Air Fryer Pork Loin is marinated and then roasted with a maple glaze.
+Itis moist and delicious with sweet and savory flavors.
+It is easy to make and ready in a little more than an hour, this recipe is sure to be a regular on your table!

 It’s been a long tradition with many families to have pork on New Year’s Day.
 Pork is said to symbolize progress for the upcoming year because pigs root around with their snouts moving forward.
 This air fryer recipe for Maple Glazed Pork Loin is one of our favorite recipes to enjoy on New Year’s Day.